 Shinzo: I guess everyone feels that way.

 Asano: When I started Punpun I was really expecting it to cause more of a fuss, but people got used to it in no time.
 There I was, doing some pretty weird stuff, but after a few weeks people just take it for granted that there’s this bizarre manga, you know?
 It was a real lesson in how quickly people can become used to something unfamiliar.
-I realized then that I can’t rely too much on that shock factor so much.
+I realized then that I can’t rely too much on that shock factor.

 Shinzo: The desire to make a difference in the world, then — how does that change over time?